 Many companies plan their marketing budget based on the previous year and how much they’re willing to spend on marketing.
 This is a great way to hold yourself back from achieving your sales goals, or to spend too much on wasted efforts.

 Want the most bang for your buck?
 Here are four critical keys to planning and implementing a marketing budget that gets results.

 1) Start With A Marketing Strategy

-Before you calculate your marketing budget, align your marketing goals with your company’s strategic goals and vision for growth.
-If you plan to grow by 20%, but only want to invest enough in marketing to get new business cards for everyone in your company, you’re probably going to be disappointed with the results of your investment!
+Before you calculate your marketing budget, align your marketing goals with your company’s strategic business goals and vision for growth.
+If you plan to grow by 20%, but only want to invest enough in marketing to get new business cards for everyone in your company, you’re probably going to be disappointed with your return on investment!